Part 11: Introduction to Communications

 4. Click OK to accept your changes and to close the Properties Browser.

-You will use a simple receiver model on the ground communications site.
-The simple receiver model is convenient when you do not have all the information necessary to model the receiver in detail (such as during the system engineering process).
+Simulate the ground communications site's receiver using a Receiver object employing a Simple Receiver model.
+The Simple Receiver model is convenient when you do not have all the information necessary to model the receiver in detail (such as during the system engineering process).

-The simple receiver model uses an isotropic antenna which you cannot change.
-You will set G/T (gain divided by the system noise temperature in kelvins) which expresses the performance of an entire receiver system.
+The Simple Receiver model uses an isotropic antenna which you cannot change.
+Set G/T (gain divided by the system noise temperature in kelvins) which expresses the performance of an entire receiver system.

 Inserting a Receiver object